-Best Practices for Using the GovDelivery Communications Cloud for Internal Communications
+Best Practices for Using govDelivery for Internal Communications

-While the GovDelivery Communications Suite is a powerful and effective means of communicating with constituents, it can also be used internally for connecting with employees.
+While govDelivery is a powerful and effective means of communicating with constituents, it can also be used internally for connecting with employees.
 There are multiple capabilities, from sending out a text to all of your full team at once, to tracking important emails in a system or re-sending messages to employees who may have inadvertently overlooked the message the first time.
-The numerous options could have an substantial impacts on your internal communications goals.
+The numerous options could have a substantial impact on your internal communications goals.

-On the Granicus Support team, we see many great examples of organizations using the GovDelivery Communications Cloud devoted entirely to internal communications.
+On the Granicus Support team, we see many great examples of organizations using govDelivery devoted entirely to internal communications.
 Here are some best practices for utilizing the tool internally:

 Make a Special Footer Without an Unsubscribe Option